macnetic/faust/gen_doc/faq.md

 		18.83137495, 12.5277266 , 12.34828219, 18.76995746,  5.38920997]])

 As you can see in numpy the operation of indexing the array M with the expression M[I, J] implies first a broadcasting of the two lists I and J together and second to return the array [M[I[0], J[0]], M[I[1], J[1]], ..., M[I[-1], J[-1]]].
 Obviously, doing the same operation with a Faust would need to compute the full array (Faust.toarray()) which is an operation to avoid to spare calculation time.
-That's why this operation is not implemeted in pyfaust, but you can write it very quickly if needed (it is as simple as F.toarray()[I,J]).
+That's why this operation is not implemented in pyfaust, but you can write it very quickly if needed (it is as simple as F.toarray()[I,J]).

 So now, let's explain why the error suggests to use rather F[I][:, J] instead of F[I, J] whereas they are not the same operation at all.
 The reason is because of Matlab!
 In Matlab M(I, J), with M a matrix, doesn't mean the same thing as in Python.
 It actually means to return the submatrix of M composed of the rows of M indexed in I (in the same order) and to keep in those rows only the entries whose the columns are indexed in J (in the same order again).
-More formally if subM = M(I, J) then subM is a matrix of size N = numel(I) x P = numel(J) such that for every pair (i,j) in {1, ..., N} x {1, ..., M}, subM(i, j) == M(I(i), J(j)).
+More formally if subM = M(I, J) then subM is a matrix of size (N = numel(I)) x (P = numel(J)) such that for every pair (i,j) in {1, ..., N} x {1, ..., M}, subM(i, j) == M(I(i), J(j)).
 Back to numpy, you can write this Matlab way of indexing with the simple expression F[I][: J] which is totally feasible on a Faust, without having to compute the full array.
 Hence the error suggests to do that in case the user would confuse the semantics of Matlab (Faust-compatible) and Python (not Faust-compatible).
-In short, that's just an hint for using a supported operation which is near from an unsupported operation.
+In short, that's just a hint for using a supported operation which is near from an unsupported operation.

 \anchor py_eight